PULdischo/ficherito/docs/getting-started/installation.md

 ## Step 1: Check Your Python Version

-First, let's make sure you have Python installed.
-Open your terminal and type:

 ```bash
 python --version
 ```

-You should see something like `Python 3.10.12` or higher.
-If you see an error or a version below 3.10, you'll need to install Python.
+You should see `Python 3.10.x` or higher.

 ```{note}
 On some systems, you may need to use `python3` instead of `python`.